.png)

 My own personal steps to creating something that users love.

 Now, I set out a color palette and moodboard for the end visual of what I’m aiming for.
-With an understanding of user goals and their end-to-end journeys, I define the content as needed and structure it with information architecture.
-I sketch out screens and menus and anything else that users would interact with to get to their end goal.
+With an understanding of user goals and journeys, I define the content and structure it with information architecture.
+I sketch out screens, menus, and anything else that users would interact with.
 I also use this time to think as big as I want, then scale it down.
-The larger ideas can be saved for later iterations of the project or future ideas if I wanted to scale it further.
+The larger ideas can be saved for later iterations of the project or future ideas if the project were to be scaled further.

-Now moving to building more robust design, mid and high fidelity wireframes are getting built up.
-I do two to four rounds of usability testing or at least putting it in front of potential customers.
-This is to see if the design is intuitive, but avoids overtesting to ensure there is a strong balance between the experience itself and task completion.
+Now building a more robust design, mid and high fidelity wireframes are getting built up.
+I do two to four rounds of usability testing by putting it in front of potential customers.
+This is to see if the design is intuitive and avoid overtesting to ensure there is a strong balance between the experience itself and task completion.

-After the last few iterations, the product is check one last time for any writing and grammar mistakes and shipped off!
+After the last few iterations, the product is checked one last time for housekeeping and shipped off!
 Now, we wait for data and larger scale feedback to come in.
 If a client wants it, I help them understand any data they may have questions about and ensure brand consistency through storytelling.

 While you were falling in love with my work and experience, you just missed me!
 Look below to see what I'm up to and where you can find me (I'm probably stuck in a Costco line...)